1-pablo-rodriguez/analyseWriter/README.md

 # analyseWriter

 ## Tutorials videos
-These tutorials are intended for French computer teachers.
+These tutorials are intended for computer science teachers.

 ### French